department-of-veterans-affairs/va.gov-team/platform/about-vsp/policies-work-norms/deployment-policy.md

-Last updated 8-30-19
+*Last updated 2019-09-26*

 # Automated Deploys

 There are automated deploys of `vets-api` and `vets-website` Monday through Friday.
 The release is created from `master` at 2 pm Eastern and deployed at 3 pm Eastern.
-Code merged to `master` after 2 pm Eastern will not be deployed until the next business day’s release.
+Code merged to `master` after 2 pm Eastern will not be added to a release and deployed until the next business day.

 ## Exceptions to automated deploys